4 Things to Consider When Developing a Media Strategy

 “It’s hard to target a message to a generic 35-year-old middle-class working mother of two.
 It’s much easier to target a message to Jennifer, who has two children under four, works as a paralegal, and is always looking for quick but healthy dinners and ways to spend more time with her kids and less time on housework.”

-Having a media budget in mind will help to determine the expectations of the media plan as a whole.
-Go back to your media/marketing objectives and determine if they can be realistically achieved with the budget you have in mind for the media campaign.
-If the objectives and goals seem a bit out of reach, you may need to rework the budget or the goals/objectives to set realistic expectations.
+Having a calculated media budget to check back to will help you set clear expectations for the media plan as a whole.
+Go back to those SMART goals and lay them out next to your ideal budget and the number of hours you’re able to allocate to the project—can your goals be realistically achieved with the dollar spend you have in mind?
+If the objectives seem a bit out of reach, you may need to scale back or revisit the goal-setting stage to set yourself up for success.

-Knowing the key messages you want to convey to your target audience will also play a role in the media strategy development by informing and providing direction for the media tactic selection.
+Diving deep into the key messages you want to convey to your audience will inform your tactic selection—and then have a huge impact on its success once launched (kind of a double whammy).
 For example, if you are hoping to drive conversions among a specific target audience, you may not want to reach your audience on a platform that is better suited for broad awareness campaigns.

-You will most likely need to craft several messages either tailored to each target audience or to target various stages of the funnel.
-Make sure your messaging contains a direct call to action that is able to be clearly communicated through your media campaign.
-When a user comes across your ad, they should instantly know the direct action you are encouraging them to take whether that be to download a report or buy your product.
+You will most likely need to craft several messages either tailored to each target audience or to various stages of the funnel.
+Make sure your messaging contains a direct call to action that is clearly communicated throughout your media campaign—when a user comes across your ad, they should instantly know the direct action you are encouraging them to take, whether that be to download a report or buy your product.

-Once you’ve addressed these four key fundamental components, you will be well on your way to developing a thorough and comprehensive media strategy.
-Always remember, building an intentional and solid media strategy is essential to developing a successful media plan.
-Once your media plan has launched, tracking and capturing your data will help you check back to #1 to ensure you are achieving your goals and objectives!
+Once you’ve addressed these four key fundamental components, you will be well on your way to developing a winning media strategy (woohoo!).
+Always remember: building an intentional strategy is essential to developing a successful media campaign.
+Once your media plan has launched, tracking and capturing your data will help you check back to #1 to ensure you are achieving your goals.